sandstorm/dev-script-runner/README.md

 ## Motivation

-In all of our projects we have recurring tasks that require us running multiple commands, e.g. to
+We have recurring tasks in all our projects.
+Often they require multiple shell commands, e.g. for ...

-* set up the project initially
+* setting up a project
-* start and stop containers
+* starting and stopping containers
-* enter containers
-* inspect logs
-* run test
+* running test
 * ...

-These commands need to be documented somewhere.
-So why not have them documented in a shell script.
+These tasks need to be documented, so why not have them documented in a shell script?
-This way you can run them without the need of copy and pasting them.
+This way you can run them without the need of copy and pasting them from a Readme.

-We tried Makefiles, but they are complicated to use because of their syntax.
+We tried Makefiles, but they are complicated to use.
 It is also not possible to copy commands from the Makefile and run them in the shell.

-**Always changing back to the directory containing the dev script to run a task is annoying.
-This helper allows running tasks from inside a nested folder structure ;)**
+Always changing back to the root of your project to run a script can be annoying.
+This is why we want to run tasks from inside a nested folder structure.

-On the way up, the first `dev.sh` marked with a comment containing `DEV_SCRIPT_MARKER` is used to execute a task.

-We want the API of the helper to be the same as running the `dev.sh` script directly.
+Running tasks using the helper should be the same as running tasks directly using the script.
-This is why we decided to NOT introduce a `run` argument for this helper.

-This is how we ended up with the following API to run your tasks.
+This is how we ended up with the following API.

-`./dev.sh sometask` or `dev sometask`
+`./dev.sh sometask` vs. `dev sometask`

-Some functionality will only be provided by the helper, e.g. running an init.
+Functionality only provided by the helper will be uppercase and prefixed with `DSR`.
-As we do not want to confuse this additional functionality with running a task, we use UPPERCASE arguments prefixed with `DSR` for utils only provided by the `dev` command.

-EXAMPLE: `dev DSR_INIT` to create the files needed in your project.
+Example: `dev DSR_INIT` to create the files needed in your project.

 ## Setup